-Acknowledgements.
 E. Bonetti, C. Cavaterra and F. Riva are members of the Gruppo Nazionale per l'Analisi Matematica, la Probabilità e le loro Applicazioni (GNAMPA) of the Istituto Nazionale di Alta Matematica (INdAM).

-F. Riva acknowledges the support of SISSA (via Bonomea 265, Trieste, Italy), where he was affiliated when this research was carried out.
+F. Riva acknowledges the support of Scuola Internazionale Superiore di Studi Avanzati (SISSA) (Via Bonomea 265, Trieste, Italy), where he was affiliated when this research was carried out.
+The authors gratefully thank the anonymous referees for the careful reading of the paper.
+Open Access Funding provided by Universita degli Studi di Pavia within the CRUI-CARE Agreement.